 If a disability, as defined by IDEA is suspected, then an initial evaluation will be recommended through the RED process and written consent will be obtained from the student’s parent.
-When the child’s evaluation has concluded, an eligibility determination is made.
+When the child’s evaluation has concluded, an eligibility for special education determination is made.
 This follows the same process as outlined in the agency referral section above.

 Considerations of Request

 Each state’s department of education has its own referral process, but they all follow a similar pattern.
 A request is made by the agency or parent and that request is considered.
 The referral paperwork may be an internal document or it may be published on a state’s website, like Missouri.

 Each state’s department of education has their own referral forms, but the referral process is similar from state to state.
 A request is made by the agency or parent and that request is considered.
 After this, procedural safeguards are sent to the parent within a specific amount of time after the request is made.

 There are times when a parent may request a referral near the end of the school year.
 While this can be difficult on the staff, the process must be followed to complete the evaluation within the given amount of time, even if it is paused for summer break and resumed the following fall.

 In the time between the request for referral and the review of existing data, school personnel use data collection to determine the next steps in the evaluation process.
 This data collection endeavor ultimately includes information from all adults that work with the child, including their parents.
 The information collected needs to address all areas that are identified as a concern so the special education diagnostic team or providers can determine the appropriate assessments to use for the evaluation.